AdaCore/ada-spark-rfcs/considered/rfc-oop-constructors.rst

       end record;

       package G1 is new G (T1); -- Legal
-      package G2 is new G (T2); -- Illegal, T2 doesn't have a default constructor
+      package G2 is new G (T2); -- Illegal, T2 doesn't have a parameterless constructor

    end P;

-Types without default constructors behave like indefinite types in generics.
+Types without parameterless constructors behave like indefinite types in generics.
 For example:

 .. code-block:: ada